-The Unique Case of Milton Keynes and its Hospice Provision: A Case Study looking at multiple perspectives of hospice care within Milton Keynes and how that may influence access and inclusion
+The Unique Case of Milton Keynes and its Hospice Provision: A Case Study looking at multiple community perspectives of hospice care within Milton Keynes and how that may influence access and inclusion

 My background is in Disablity and Education.
 I qualified from De Monfort University in 2005 with a BA(Hons) Education and History, and have worked professionally as an education consultant, parent participation worker, disability and equality training coordinator, housing scheme manager, and most recently as an Independent Mental Capacity Advocate (IMCA).
 I achieved M.Ed from the Open University in 2012.

 I am interested in participation and people's voices, and how these can influence policy and practice.
 I am particularly interested in vulnerable and minority groups including disabled, older people, mental health conditions and the terminally ill.

 Death and dying, palliative care, patient perspectives, marginalised and vulnerable populations

 Lifelong learning and holistic benefits of education and development on social issues including equality, parenting, empowerment and informed decision making

 Gifted and talented education, dual and multiple exceptionalities in children's learning potential, social and emotional difficulties in learning and development of gifted children.